Q. When does CISSMUN take place?

 Q. Does CISSMUN recommend a specific hotel for participating schools?

 Ans.
-We recommend the Ramada Plaza Pudong.
-Details, room rates and a booking form can be found under the Accommodation tab on the CISSMUN website.
-The hotel is within walking distance of the Concordia campus.
+We recommend the Grand Metropark Jiayou or Ramada Plaza Pudong.
+Details and room rates can be found under the Accommodation tab on the CISSMUN website.
+Both hotels are within walking distance of the Concordia campus.

-Q. What is the neighborhood like around the hotel?
+Q. What is the neighborhood like around the hotels?

 Ans.
-The Ramada Plaza Pudong is located in Jinqiao, the same suburb as the Concordia campus.
+The Grand Metropark and Ramada Plaza Pudong are located in Jinqiao, the same suburb as the Concordia campus.
 The immediate surroundings are very green and pretty quiet.
 Within 15 minute’s walk there are dozens of restaurants and places to shop.
 It’s a safe and convenient expatriate enclave, but a little dull and fairly expensive.

-Q. Is the hotel within walking distance of the subway?
+Q. Are the hotels within walking distance of the subway?

 Q. Does CISSMUN offer home stays to visiting students?